The Sea Devils (1997)

-I guess it is well done that the Sahuagin, for all its strengths, has a reasonable number of vulnerabilities as well, including magical fire, bright light, fresh water and spell casters, allowing intelligent players to exploit these various weaknesses to great tactical advantage.
+I guess it is well done that the Sahuagin, for all its strengths, has a reasonable number of vulnerabilities as well, including magical fire, bright light, fresh water and a fear of arcane magic, allowing intelligent players to exploit these various weaknesses to great tactical advantage.

 There is a lack of subtlety to the species that makes this detailed anthropological treatment moot, just give me a page on the MM and I am set.
 It’s just too blunt.
 Entertainment?
 Gladiatorial Combat.
 Religion?
 Giant Shark-God of Hunting and Eating.
 Torture?
 Yes.
 Stance towards anything that is not at least part shark?
 Food!
 Preferred weaponry?
 Tridents and nets and other sea stuff.
 We get it.
 They are evil shark men.

-We are treated to a chapter (Abilities!) with unnessecarily complicated rules for pinning people with tridents or grappling them with nets, Touch AC and grappling rules before there was such a thing, a bizarre table for Sahuagin vision ranges depening on time of day, weather conditions and type of water that I guaran-fucking-tee has never seen use since its publication in 1997, an even more useless table to determine the exact range of their hearing and some nice notes with accompanying rules for their shark charming abilities (will not be used since that can be handled offscreen unless there happens to be a friendly shark nearby I guess) and the mysterious deepsong ability that allows tribes of Sahuagin to communicate across great distances.
+We are treated to a chapter (Abilities!) with unnecessarily complicated rules for pinning people with tridents or grappling them with nets, Touch AC and grappling rules before there was such a thing, a bizarre table for Sahuagin vision ranges depending on the time of day, weather conditions and type of water that I guaran-fucking-tee has never seen use since its publication in 1997, an even more useless table to determine the exact range of their hearing and some nice notes with accompanying rules for their shark charming abilities (will not be used since that can be handled offscreen unless there happens to be a friendly shark nearby I guess) and the mysterious Deepsong ability that allows tribes of Sahuagin to communicate across great distances.
+Great but…fluff.

 The section on Sahuagin technology is boring and adds nothing.
 The Illithiad section was great because it covered all sorts of bizarre, alien devices.
 This one covers minor underwater variants of existing technologies and spends time explaining Sahuagin underwater construction.
 Oooh, underwater magical grease to ensure your painstakingly forged iron weaponry does not rust.
 Bleh.
 The odd ink bomb or Sahuagin naval vessel are alright but this entire section is dull.
 Half a page on straps and nets.
 Fuck off.